mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 - Simplifying the API
 - Removing components, which are not essential for our understanding of the core concepts

 This is what I did in my "Lightweight AngularJS" implementation, which is [hosted on GitHub](https://github.com/mgechev/light-angularjs).
 The code is with **only learn purpose and should not be used in production** otherwise a kitty somewhere will suffer.
+I used this method of explaining AngularJS in classes I taught in [HackBulgaria](http://hackbulgaria.com) and [Sofia University](http://fmi.uni-sofia.bg/en).
+You can also find slides from my talk "Lightweight AngularJS" in the bottom of the blog post.

 So lets begin with our implementation!

+## Main Components